raphael-blanchard/website-dev/iccv23_challenge_Mul.md

     - You should directly compress the estimated result files of the trajectories into a zip file, not the folder containing the result files.
 5. After around 1 minutes, you will see the APE and RPE result of your trajectory in the leaderboard.

-## Rules
+## Challenge Rules
-1. A person cannot be in multiple teams or have multiple accounts.
+1. Participants are welcome to form teams.
+A participant cannot be in multiple teams and a team must make submissions under a single account.
-2. Every day a team can submit for at most once on gradescope and the submission must be in a certain time window: 12:00 PM - 12:00 AM UTC.
+2. Every day a team can submit for at most once on gradescope and the submission must be in a certain time window: 12:00 P.M. - 11:59 P.M.
+UTC.
 3. The size of every trajectory file submitted should be no more than 2 MB.
+4. Organizers reserve the right to make changes to the rules and timeline.
+5. Violation of the rules or other unfair activities may result in disqualification.

 ##  🎉Sensor-Fusion Leaderboard 🎉